LocalT0aster/GccJoke/README.md

 # GCC Joke for OS Labs

 Welcome to `GccJoke`!
 This repository is a light-hearted, educational tool designed for Operating Systems lab students.
-It playfully simulates a scenario where a user named 'Firas' is unable to compile C code using `gcc`.
+It playfully simulates a scenario where a user named 'Firas' (customizable) is unable to compile C code using `gcc`.

 ## Important Note / Disclaimer